tamaraparks475/TamaraIntro/Vital/whatsImportant.md

 * Family
 * Communication
-* Educational Justice
+* Educational justice
 * Prioritizing people's well-being over rescources and profit
-* Engaging In Advocay Work
+* Engaging in advocay work
-* Growing In Ways That Challenge And Make Me A Little Uncomfortable
+* Growing in ways the challenge me, and make me uncomfortbale